nautobot/go-nautobot/docs/UserSavedViewAssociation.md

 ### NewUserSavedViewAssociation

-`func NewUserSavedViewAssociation(id string, objectType string, display string, url string, naturalSlug string, viewName string, savedView BulkWritableCableRequestStatus, user BulkWritableCableRequestStatus, ) *UserSavedViewAssociation`
+`func NewUserSavedViewAssociation(objectType string, display string, url string, naturalSlug string, viewName string, savedView BulkWritableCableRequestStatus, user BulkWritableCableRequestStatus, ) *UserSavedViewAssociation`

 NewUserSavedViewAssociation instantiates a new UserSavedViewAssociation object This constructor will assign default values to properties that have it defined,